Most Americans have been infected with the COVID-19 virus, the CDC reports

 The CDC also said that cases of COVID-19 continue to rise, going up 23% last week to 44,416 a day.
 Deaths continue a months-long decline to 314 a day, or 13% less than the week before.
 Hospitalizations are on the uptick at 1,629 a day, up 7% over the previous week, according to CDC Director Rochelle Walensky.

-About 1.5% of the U.S. population lives in communities where there is a high prevalence of COVID at the present time, with 6.5% in medium prevalence areas and the rest (92%) in communities with low levels of COVID.
+About 1.5% of the U.S. population lives in communities where there is a high prevalence of COVID-19 at the present time, with 6.5% in medium-prevalence areas and the rest (92%) in communities with low levels of COVID-19.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.